 In short, content clusters organize your content into buckets of relevance.
 You create a single high-level content hub called a pillar page which links out to various subtopics.
-Collectively, topic clusters are an incredible way to drive traffic to your website throughout the entire buyer’s journey.
+Collectively, topic clusters are an incredible way to increase website traffic throughout the entire buyer’s journey.

-One of the most effective ways to drive organic search traffic to your site is to answer the questions potential customers are asking.
+One of the best ways to drive traffic to your website is to answer the questions potential customers ask.
 When you thoroughly answer the right questions, you increase the amount of time visitors stay on your site and decrease bounce rate.

 There are a number of tools that can help you identify the specific questions your audience is asking online, including: